kjmclean/intro_to_markdown_and_pandoc/README.md

 ## Works Cited
 ```

 See the reference keys starting with the square parentheses and \@ symbols?
 They are stand-ins for how the citation in the Markdown text.
-When converting through pandoc, we will specity a citation style and the final document will be rendered in that style.
+When converting through pandoc, we will specify a citation style and the final document will be rendered in that style.

 Download this bibliography file, [pandoc_demo.bib](https://github.com/kjmclean/intro_to_markdown_and_pandoc/raw/master/pandoc_demo.bib), and this citation style file (from the journal, Cell), [cell.csl](https://github.com/kjmclean/intro_to_markdown_and_pandoc/raw/master/cell.csl), into your working directory.
 Now, convert it to a pdf while calling the bibliography and citation style: